Allergic bronchopulmonary aspergillosis (ABPA) is an allergic lung disorder. It is related to a fungus. Aspergillosis can also occur as:

 ABPA is usually treated with:

-Avoiding exposure to AF is the best way to prevent ABPA.
-However, this is difficult, because AF is so prevalent in the environment.
-Guidelines to help prevent exposure to AF include:
+Avoiding exposure to fungus is the best way to prevent ABPA.
+However, this is difficult, because fugus is so prevalent in the environment.
+Guidelines to help prevent exposure to the fungus include:

 Measures to avoid symptoms and prevent permanent lung damage caused by ABPA include: